supergrayfly/spectrrfi-contracts/docs/index.md

 uint256 buyOffersCount
 ```

-_Number of existing buy offers, initialized as 0 in the beggining,
+_Number of existing buy offers, initialized as 0 in the beginning,
         and incremented by one at every buy offer creation._

 ### saleOffers